Ante Sundaraniki: Pre-production

 Vivek Athreya developed the script in late 2017, prior to his debut film Mental Madhilo.
 He added that "the core issue and the story would make for an exciting, contemporary social commentary".
 Initially, Vivek pitched another story to the production house, which required an ensemble cast.
-The company then asked on a script that suited Nani, which resulted in developing this script and narrated to Nani; the latter's likening to the script eventually brought him onboard.
+The company then asked on a script that suited Nani, which resulted in developing this script and narrated to Nani; the latter's likening to the script eventually brought him on board.
 Later, Nani suggested Nazriya's involvement in the film.
 Vivek then narrated the script to Nazriya in a linear approach and with her enthusiasm, he then gave her a detailed non-linear narration that lasted for a few hours.
 Nazriya then learnt Telugu with the help of a tutor and also dubbed for the film.
 Athreya then conducted script reading sessions with other supporting cast members, Rohini, Nadhiya, Naresh, Harsha Vardhan, Rahul Ramakrishna, to prepare for their roles.